nickkonidaris/SEDM-Docs/source/Pipeline.rst

     # Now cosmic ray reject:
     pharos> make -j4 crrs
     # Cosmic ray reject is buggy.
 Keep using the unix top command to see
     # if any process has been running for more than 20 minutes.
-If it has,#
+If it has
     # you must kill the offending process

     # Now create the wavelength solution.
 The first two steps are a few minute.